-The development of Trinity will enable our capacity to rise to 50% more people each year to enjoy our stay on board.
+The development of Trinity will enable our capacity to rise by 33%, an additional 1,000 visitors will enjoy a stay on board each year.

 Our plans include:

-- an additional large meeting area that can be flexible to meet the needs of a diverse range of guests.
+- an additional large meeting area that can be flexible to meet the needs of a diverse range of guests (Completed).

-- 12 more guest beds in six en-suite cabins, taking our capacity from 36 to 48 beds, including one cabin for a disabled person.
+- 12 more guest beds in six en-suite cabins, taking our capacity from 36 to 48 beds, including one cabin for a disabled person (Completed).

-- a new kit storage area enabling better care of our equipment and an improved environment in the living areas.
+- a new de-humidified kit storage area enabling better care of our equipment and an improved living space (Completed).

 - a reduction in heating energy costs by using a sustainable energy technology.